benhurley/python-practice/README.md

 # Python Practice

-This side project was to begin focusing on common functions in python while also experimenting with best practices for unit testing and code / test coverage.
+This side project was made to begin focusing on common functions in python while also experimenting with best practices for unit testing and code / test coverage.
 Also focusing more on moving away from python 2.7 and learning python3 features.

 ## Getting Started